mmarcon/marcon.me/src/cv.md

 ---
 layout: cv.html
 title: Massimiliano Marcon
-subtitle: Product-focused engineer, creative coder, makes maps and clouds.
+subtitle: Product-focused engineer, creative coder.
+Makes maps and clouds.
 ---

-Engineering lead with more than 10 years of experience with building all sort of things.
-Very product focused and with the big picture always in mind.
-Passionate innovator specialized in full-stack development, distributed systems and Service Oriented Architectures, TDD/BDD and agile methodologies.
+I am a software engineer with more than 10 years of experience with building all sort of things.
+I am very product focused: I believe on the importance of reasearching what users want and what others are doing before investing time and money to build new software.

-Big supporter of [rapid prototyping](https://en.wikipedia.org/wiki/Software_prototyping) as a way to test feasibility and assumptions.
+I am a big supporter of [rapid prototyping](https://en.wikipedia.org/wiki/Software_prototyping) as a way to test feasibility and assumptions and to estimate projects.

 ### Skills